Built for the long haul

 History & Founder

-August ("Gus") C. Fruehauf, a Detroit carriage builder, invented the first semi-trailer in **1914** for a local lumber merchant to haul a boat with a Ford Model T. This concept—detachable load transport—revolutionized commercial hauling.
+August ("Gus") C. Fruehauf, a Detroit carriage builder, is widely credited with building the first practical semi-trailer in 1914 for a local lumber merchant who needed to move a boat with a Ford Model T. That detachable load concept changed the economics of freight by separating power unit and cargo platform.

 Key Innovations & Patents